 Migrating from New Zealand

 Only a few species that breed in New Zealand migrate overseas.
 Most shearwaters fly to other places in the Pacific.
-Some albatrosses travel to the sea around South America, and others go towards Australia.
-The long-tailed cuckoo and the shining cuckoo fly to the western tropical Pacific.
+Some albatrosses travel to the seas around South America, and others go towards Australia.
+The long-tailed cuckoo and the shining cuckoo fly to the tropical Pacific.

 Preparing for the journey